tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Sensors/Lidar/index.md

 # LidarSensor

+## Introduction
-`LidarSensor` is the component that simulates the *LiDAR* (`Light Detection and Ranging`) sensor.
+`LidarSensor` is the component that simulates the *LiDAR* (*Light Detection and Ranging*) sensor.
 *LiDAR* works by emitting laser beams that bounce off objects in the environment, and then measuring the time it takes for the reflected beams to return, allowing the sensor to create a *3D* map of the surroundings.
 This data is used for object detection, localization, and mapping.

-`LiDAR` in an autonomous vehicle can be used for many purposes.
+*LiDAR* in an autonomous vehicle can be used for many purposes.
 The ones mounted on the top of autonomous vehicles are primarily used

 - to scan the environment for localization in space
 - to detect and identify obstacles such as approaching vehicles, pedestrians or other objects in the driving path.

-`LiDARs` placed on the left and right sides of the vehicle are mainly used to monitor the traffic lane and detect vehicles moving in adjacent lanes, enabling safe maneuvers such as lane changing or turning.
+*LiDARs* placed on the left and right sides of the vehicle are mainly used to monitor the traffic lane and detect vehicles moving in adjacent lanes, enabling safe maneuvers such as lane changing or turning.

 `LidarSensor` component is a part of [`RGLUnityPlugin`](../../../ExternalLibraries/RGLUnityPlugin/) that integrates the external [*RobotecGPULidar*](https://github.com/RobotecAI/RobotecGPULidar) (`RGL`) library with *Unity*.